ably/repository-audit/README.md

 ### What?

 Essentially a [lint](https://en.wikipedia.org/wiki/Lint_(software)) tool for our repository configurations.
-While this tool may examine repository _contents_ (a.k.a. source code) in time (e.g. to check for presence of standard files), we're focussing initially on settings which are available to most of us only via GitHub's browser UI.
+While this tool may examine repository _contents_ (a.k.a. source code) in time (for example, to check for presence of standard files), we're focussing initially on settings which are available to most of us only via GitHub's browser UI.

 #### Naming / Vocabulary